britter/website/src/content/blogs/2025-01-02-gradle-nix.md

 ```

 What's important here is the let-in binding that assigns the derivation to a variable called `self`.
-Without this it's not possible to generate the dependencies lock file for package that are not local to nixpkgs.
+Without this it's not possible to generate the dependencies lock file for package that are not locale to nixpkgs.
 Refer to the manual section linked above for more details about this.

 In order to generate or update the `deps.json` dependency lock file, run `$(nix build .#groovy-language-server.mitmCache.updateScript --print-out-paths)`.